bluprint023/Academy/README.md

 # Academy
-Started training usinf Git and Github.
+Started training using Git and Github.
 This is tracking my progress

+I hope all goes well